ArhanCodes/friday/README.md

 ### Task Management
 - Add, complete, and track tasks with deadlines and priorities
 - Auto-detected urgency scoring with countdown timers
-- Subject tagging (Physics, Maths, Chemistry, Economics, etc.)
+- Subject tagging (physics, maths, chemistry, economics, etc)
 - Quick Import — paste assignment text from Teams, Google Classroom, or any school portal and F.R.I.D.A.Y. auto-parses each line into tasks

 ### Study Schedule Generation